soxueren/atsd/integration/nmon/scheduled-file-upload.md

 ### Before You Begin

-1. Make sure that /opt/nmon/nmon binary exists and is executable.
+1. Make sure that the `/opt/nmon/nmon` binary exists and is executable.
-2. Launch nmon console to make sure nmon works correctly:
+2. Launch the nmon console to make sure nmon works correctly:

 ```